 Knight Center of Digital Excellence.
 The John S. and James L. Knight Foundation has pledged \$25 million to create the Knight Center of Digital Excellence to build community broadband networks in the City and 25 other Knight communities.
 On track for completion in 2010, the initial wireless network deployment will cover at least 11 square miles in the City, and cost about \$2.2 million to design, deploy, and maintain.
 City Council passed an ordinance in July 2008 authorizing the Mayor to enter into an agreement with a technology nonprofit organization called OneCommunity.
 In 2009, the City provided OneCommunity with a first-year commitment of approximately \$500,000 that triggered a \$250,000 grant installment from the John S. and James L. Knight Foundation for the project.
 ConnectAkron "went live" with Phase I of the proposed 11 square mile area in June of 2009.
 In 2010 the network design was "re-imagined" to leverage rooftop access and placement on traffic signal lights owned by the City to improve the reach of access points.
 ConnectAkron worked with FirstEnergy to come to an agreement to place access points on utility poles, boosting the system.
 Negotiations have delayed deployment in this manner.
-They are targeting late 2011 for network completion.

 Imagine.Akron 2025.
 Mayor Plusquellic initiated a citizen-led strategic planning effort called Imagine.Akron 2025 in 1999.
 More than 1,000 people participated in an 18-month dialogue focused principally on Akron's future.
 39 work group reports, 17 community assemblies, and a community-wide survey were compiled to produce the final Imagine.Akron 2025 report.
 The document focused on issues such as education, neighborhoods, and economic development.
 In 2004, the Mayor re-launched Imagine.Akron 2025 to focus on issues specific to downtown Akron.
 About 60 stakeholders participated in Imagine.DowntownAkron 2025 with workgroups focusing on recommendations for infrastructure, events, and marketing of the downtown area.
+In his State-of-the-City speech in early 2012, the Mayor announced his intentions to once again re-visit the visions of this plan as well as benchmarking the City's achievement of new goals launched by this plan.